nicfel/Recombination-Tutorial/README.md

 To do so, open `BEAUti` and select `File > Launch Apps`.
 Then, select `Recombination Network Annotator`.

-Next, choose the `networks.trees` file as input for the `Recombination Network log file` and choose the file where the mcc network should be saved to and press analyse.
+Next, choose the `229e_nucelocapsid.networks.trees` file as input for the `Recombination Network log file` and choose the file where the mcc network should be saved to and press analyse.

 <figure>
 	<a id="fig:example1"></a>